corbanmailloux/corb.co/content/posts/esphome-parking-sign/index.md

 ---
-title: "ESPHome Parking Sensor and Pedestrian Sign"
+title: "Pedestrian Crossing Light as Parking Marker"
 date: 2024-03-12T00:00:00-05:00

-description: "Repurposing a pedestrian crossing sign as a garage parking system."
+description: "Repurposing a pedestrian crossing light as a garage parking system using ESPHome"
-summary: "Repurposing a pedestrian crossing sign as a garage parking system."
+summary: "Repurposing a pedestrian crossing light as a garage parking system using ESPHome"

-showtoc: true
+showtoc: false

 tags:
   - Home Automation